cfe-lab/CFEIntact/docs/io.md

 The only input is a path to a `.fasta` file that you want to analyze.
 This file should include the genomic sequences of interest.

-Once the analysis is complete, HIVIntact will generate four output files:
+Once the analysis is complete, CFEIntact will generate four output files:

 | Filename         | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |